bensons/mcp-exec/README.md

 }
 ```

-## 📊 Enhanced Logging System
+## Enhanced Logging System

-The server implements a comprehensive logging system that complies with RFC 5424 (Syslog Protocol) and supports the MCP logging specification for real-time client notifications.
+The server implements a comprehensive logging system that complies with RFC 5424 (Syslog Protocol) severity levels and supports the MCP logging specification for real-time client notifications.

 ### RFC 5424 Severity Levels